-A peninsula native, Veronica Elizabeth Williams began her professional career in the United States Army where she served for five (5) years.
+A native of the Virginia peninsula, Veronica Elizabeth Williams began her professional career in the United States Army where she served for five (5) years as a personnel officer.
 Her experiences included overseas duty and successful completion of the United States Army Parachutist Course (Airborne School).

 Upon completing her tour of military service, she entered law school at the College of William & Mary and graduated in 1993.